-The national GP patient survey results published on 8 January 2015 showed the practice was performing above the local and national averages.
-We noted that 285 survey forms were distributed and 113 were returned, representing a response rate of 40%.
-On the following patient satisfaction scores the practice fared better than other practices in the CCG or nationally.
+The national GP patient survey results published on 8 January 2015 showed the practice was performing significantly below the local and national averages.
+We noted that 462 survey forms were distributed and 103 were returned, with a 22% completion rate, and approximately one percent of the patient list.

-- 91% found it easy to get through to this surgery by phone compared to a CCG average of 62% and a national average of 73%. - 90% found the receptionists at this surgery helpful (CCG average 83%, national average 87%). - 67% were able to get an appointment to see or speak to someone the last time they tried (CCG average 49%, national average 60%). - 97% said the last appointment they got was convenient (CCG average 91%, national average 92%).

-- 86% described their experience of making an appointment as good (CCG average 64%, national average 73%). - 78% usually waited 15 minutes or less after their appointment time to be seen (CCG average 66%, national average 65%).
+- 14% found it easy to get through to this surgery by phone compared to a CCG average of 62% and a national average of 73%. - 53% found the receptionists at this surgery helpful (CCG average 83%, national average 87%). - 50% were able to get an appointment to see or speak to someone the last time they tried (CCG average 79%, national average 85%). - 75% said the last appointment they got was convenient (CCG average 91%, national average 92%). - 28% described their experience of making an appointment as good (CCG average 64%, national average 73%). - 55% usually waited 15 minutes or less after their appointment time to be seen (CCG average 66%, national average 65%).